abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Lattices that obey this law are called *distributive lattices*.

 Wait, where have we heard about distributive lattices before?
 In the previous chapter we said that they are isomorphic to *inclusion orders* i.e. orders which contain all combinations of sets of a given number of elements.

-And if you think about the BHK interpretation you'll see why: "logical" orders are isomorphic to inclusion orders.
-The elements which participate in the inclusion are our prime propositions.
+The fact that they popped up again is not coincidental -  "logical" orders are isomorphic to inclusion orders.
+To understand why, you only need to think about the BHK interpretation - the elements which participate in the inclusion are our prime propositions.
 And the inclusions are all combinations of these elements, in an **or** relationship (for simplicity's sake, we are ignoring the **and** operation.)

 ![A color mixing poset, ordered by inclusion](logic_poset_inclusion.svg)

-So in order for our distributive lattice to represent logic accurately, it has to have a minimum and maximum objects.

 **NB: For historical reasons, the symbols for *and* and *or* logical operations are flipped when compared to arrows in the diagrams ∧ is *and* and ∨ is *or*.**

 The *negation* operation
 ---

-In order for a distributive lattice to represent logic, it has to also have objects that correspond to the values **True** and **False**.
-But in order for us to mandate that these objects exist, we must first find a way to specify what they are in order/category-theoretic terms.
+In order for a distributive lattice to represent a logical system, it has to also have objects that correspond to the values **True** and **False**.
+But in order to mandate that these objects exist, we must first find a way to specify what they are in order/category-theoretic terms.

-A well-known result in logic, called *the principle of explosion*, states that if we have a proof of **False** (or if "**False** is true" if we use the terminology of classical logic), than any and every statement can be proven.
-And it is also obvious that no true statement implies False.
-So here is it.
+A well-known result in logic, called *the principle of explosion*, states that if we have a proof of **False** (or if "**False** is true" if we use the terminology of classical logic), then any and every other statement can be proven.
+And we also know that no true statement implies **False** (in fact in intuinistic logic this is the definition of a true statement).
+Based on these criteria we know that the **False** object would look like this when compared to other objects:

 ![False, represented as a Hasse diagram](lattice_false.svg)

-Circling back to the set-theoretic BHK interpretation, we see that the empty set fits both conditions.
+Circling back to the BHK interpretation, we see that the empty set fits both conditions.

 ![False, represented as a Hasse diagram](lattice_false_bhk.svg)